1979 Atlantic hurricane season: Tropical Storm Ana

 A tropical wave exited the west coast of Africa and entered the Atlantic on June 14.
 It headed westward and after satellite imagery indicated a closed circulation, the wave was classified as a tropical depression on June 19, while located several hundred miles east-southeast of the Windward Islands.
-The system was the first tropical cyclone to develop east of the Lesser Antilles in June since the 1933 Trinidad hurricane; more recently, a tropical depression in 2000, another in 2003, and Tropical Storm Bret in 2017 formed there in that month.
-Initially, the depression tracked west-northwestward, before curving northwestward by late on June 20.
+The system was the first tropical cyclone to develop east of the Lesser Antilles in June since the 1933 Trinidad hurricane.

 A United States Air Force reconnaissance aircraft noted that the depression was strengthening and by early on June 22, it was upgraded to Tropical Storm Ana.
 Thereafter, the storm began tracking almost due westward toward the Lesser Antilles.
 Ana peaked with winds of 60 mph (95 km/h), before wind shear began detaching deep convection from the center, resulting in weakening.
 Early on June 23, the storm struck St. Lucia and then fell to tropical depression intensity upon entering the Caribbean Sea.
 Ana continued weakening and degenerated back into a tropical wave on June 24, while located between Puerto Rico and Venezuela.
 Despite directly crossing St. Lucia, only light rainfall occurred.
 In Dominica, rain fell for 15 hours and gusty winds were reported.